 Our time in Merida was a little different than most of our months as digital nomads.
 We were coming to Merida to spend our days with our close friends, Dom and Tara.
 This affected our accommodation cost but in a good way.

 We booked a 2 bedroom, 2 bathroom apartment in the beautiful Benito Juarez Norte neighborhood.
-The apartment has a fully-stocked kitchen, a dining table, a living area with a couch and a small TV.
+The apartment had a fully-stocked kitchen, a dining table, a living area with a couch and a small TV.
 We paid $728 USD for our half of the apartment and our friends paid the other half.

 Coworking Costs – $340 USD for 2 people